 The ability to get your dog's full attention is an important part of dog training.
 The command "watch me" or "look" is used to get your dog to focus on you.
-It is useful for times when you need them to pay close attention, such as during obedience training.
+It is useful for times when you need your pet to pay close attention, such as during obedience training.
 You can also use it when working on behavior problems or when diverting a dog's attention away from things that bring out fearful or aggressive behaviors.

 This command is especially helpful for those who work as a team with their dogs as well.
 For instance, people involved in dog agility or search and rescue can use the command to get their dog’s attention in order to give them instructions on what to do next.
 No matter what your needs for it are, “watch me” is a very simple command to teach.

 In order to teach your dog the "watch me" command, you will need some tasty training treats.
 If you are working on clicker training, you will also need your clicker on hand.
 Teaching “look” or "watch me" is a great way to introduce your dog to the clicker if you have not already done so.

 It is best to begin training this command in a spot with very little to distract your dog.
 Choose a room in the house where you will not be disturbed by family members.
 You might also want to do this at a time when the house is generally quiet so sounds like footsteps or doors are not distractions.